CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 Job System that we can use to parallelize tasks like physics calculations.
 This system came with a couple of constraints:

-* There needs to be a way to track the completion of tasks, to avoid data races when sending things like position data of an entity to the GPU.
+* There needs to be a way to track the completion of tasks, to help avoid data races when sending things like position data of an entity to the GPU.
 * The Job System needs to have a simple interface that takes a `void *` as an argument, so that it would match some of the same data layout of an SDK that